Snimm/subtitle-quality-quantification-tool/README.md

 #### Options:

 - `--percentage-width-covered-by-sub FLOAT`: Percentage of video width covered by subtitles (default: 85).
 - `--percentage-height-covered-by-sub FLOAT`: Percentage of video height covered by subtitles (default: 15).
+It is assumed that the subtitles are present at the very bottom of the video.
 - `--display-images-with-issue / --no-display-images-with-issue`: Display images with subtitle obstruction (default: display-images-with-issue).
 - `--save-images-with-issue / --no-save-images-with-issue`: Save images with subtitle obstruction (default: no-save-images-with-issue).
+Images are saved in `position_issue_frames` folder.
 - `--number-of-frames-to-analyze INTEGER`: Number of frames to analyze (default: 10).
+Frames that are analysed are distributed evenly across the video.
 - `--help`: Show this message and exit.

 ### `get-video-details` Command